Puppies and Their New Homes

 Two females went to a working farm in Duvall, Washington with all kinds of critters to guard.

 And, then, of course, we kept Riddick and Shep, who are currently guarding here in Maple Valley, Washington.
-Below are some pictures that have been shared with me of the pups in their new homes. ***Riddick and Shep have since been re-homed to Northwest Montana and are doing amazing.
+Below are some pictures that have been shared with me of the pups in their new homes. ***Riddick and Shep have since been re-homed to new farms in Northern Washington and are doing amazing.